With temperatures peaking to 29°C (84.2°F),

 Sunshine

-In July, the average sunshine in Jeju is 6.3h.
+In Jeju, the average sunshine in July is 6.3h.

 UV index

-With an average maximum UV index of 11, July is the month with the highest UV index.
-A UV Index value of 11, and more, symbolizes an extreme threat to health from exposure to the Sun's UV rays for average individuals.
+July is the month with the highest UV index, with an average maximum UV index of 11.
+A UV Index value of 11, and more, symbolizes an ultimate health vulnerability from unprotected exposure to Sun's UV rays for ordinary individuals.

-Note: The daily maximum UV index of 11 in July interprets into the following advice:
+Note: The maximum daily UV index, 11 in July, converts into the following recommendations: